 Thanks to it, users see a real change after selecting a given option or functionality.
 Moreover, they’re also able to decide whether browsing through such a number of products is acceptable for them.
 If not, visitors can either sort the results or continue narrowing them down.

-After implementing the product listing, it’s advisable to regularly conduct various tests taking into consideration aspects such as the order of filters, custom variants, or other marketing activities that can increase the shopping cart value.
+After implementing the product filtering, it’s advisable to regularly conduct various tests taking into consideration aspects such as the order of filters, custom variants, or other marketing activities that can increase the shopping cart value.
 Don’t be afraid of the unknown.
-However, remember that it’s recommended to test various solutions before implementing them on the website.
+However, remember that it’s recommended to test various solutions before implementing e-commerce filter navigation on the website.

 According to the Baymard Institute research (2016), implementing these guidelines will undoubtedly help users make the right choice.
-Make sure you constantly check whether product filters function according to the expectations of users.
+Make sure you constantly check whether the product filtering functions according to the expectations of users.
 Sometimes a seemingly trivial change can bring enormous benefits.
-Don’t forget about the mobile version of your product filters as more and more people shop with the use of their smartphones.
+Don’t forget about the mobile version of the filter navigation as more and more people shop with the use of their smartphones.

 Unique meta tags with the name of the applied filters are another important element.
 Thanks to them, it’s possible to distinguish pages with product filters from category pages.
 Moreover, it’s also crucial to create category descriptions containing phrases related to newly generated links.
 Filter names should be placed in the H1 headers of selected categories.